This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Nutritional Value of Cheerios for Dogs

-While these crunchy O’s contain whole grains and some vitamins, they don’t provide any significant nutritional value for your dog’s diet.
+While they contain whole grains and added vitamins, they don’t provide the essential nutrients your dog needs.

 Whole Grains and Fiber Content